 Undergraduate School and Major: Bachelor of Science in Architecture, 2021

 In our Student Q+A’s we profile the students of the University of Colorado Denver’s College of Architecture & Planning (CAP).
-We sat down with Schawn Chi Ming Li, one of the CAP’s 2021 Outstanding Graduates, to learn more about his background, how he has thrived since entering the CAP, his point of view on studio work and collaboration, and how he plans to stay connected to the CAP after graduation.
+We sat down with Schawn Chi Ming Li, one of CAP’s 2021 Outstanding Graduates, to learn more about his background, how he has thrived since entering CAP, his point of view on studio work and collaboration, and how he plans to stay connected to CAP after graduation.

-Tell us a little bit about why you chose the CAP and what your experience has been like?
+Tell us a little bit about why you chose CAP and what your experience has been like?

-I chose the CAP program because of its proximity to Downtown Denver and the forward-thinking curriculum that is offered by the College.
+I chose CAP because of its proximity to Downtown Denver and the forward-thinking curriculum that is offered by the College.
 I lived my whole life in big cities from Hong Kong to Orange County, but Denver is my favorite city so far.
 The mountains, the wilderness, the cityscape, and the snow, are some of the great things that enticed me to move here in 2018.

-I found that the B.S. of Architecture Program offered at the CAP aligned with my interests and ideologies in the field.
+I found that the B.S. of Architecture Program offered at CAP aligned with my interests and ideologies in the field.
 The program offers a lot of flexibility and challenges that make architecture school fun, and it pushes me to become a better thinker and designer.
-The CAP has provided a platform for me to explore ideas without a lot of redlining, which is great to learn before transitioning to a professional environment.
+CAP has provided a platform for me to explore ideas without a lot of redlining, which is great to learn before transitioning to a professional environment.